 The answer to this question is going to depend on many different factors.
 But for the most part, in a building that is structurally sound, the floors should easily be able to take the weight of both a treadmill and the person on top of it.

-The heaviest treadmills out there reach about 350 lbs.
-Even, if we put a 300 lb person on top of that treadmill, that’s a combined weight of 650 pounds.
+The heaviest residential treadmills out there generally reach about 350 lbs, though some like the Peloton Tread weigh up to 455 lbs.
+So, if we put a 300-lb person on top of the average treadmill that weighs 350 lbs, that’s a combined weight of 650 pounds.
+While that may sound like a lot, buildings that are up to code should be able to take that weight without an issue.

 How Much Weight Can Your Floor Take?

 Unless you live in the most flimsily constructed of shacks, you shouldn’t have to worry about your treadmill crashing through the floor.
-But that doesn’t necessarily mean you can put a treadmill wherever you want, either.
+But that doesn’t necessarily mean that’s the only problem that comes with keeping a treadmill upstairs.
 First, you need to think about noise and vibrations.

 Most of the sound we hear reaches us through the air.
 But the air is a relatively poor conductor of sound waves.
 Solid objects can carry sound both quicker and more forcefully than air does.
 What sounds moderately loud to you can be deafening to others elsewhere in a building.

-Treadmills generate a lot of vibration when in use, and vibration means noise.
-If someone is on the floor below you, there’s practically no way they’re not going to hear you.
+Treadmills can generate a lot of vibration when in use, and vibration means noise.
+If someone is on the floor below you, there’s practically no way they’re not going to hear you exercise.

-When Using Treadmill In a Condo or Apartment
+When Using A Treadmill In a Condo or Apartment

 Having a treadmill on the upper floor of a house can cause problems.
 But at least you can talk it over with the other members of your household.
 Apartment buildings can be a different story.

 The vibrations generated by a treadmill will spread throughout a building, amplified by wall voids and wooden framing.
 A treadmill that runs at, say 50 decibels can produce 100 decibels of noise for anyone below you.
-That’s close to the sound of a train passing by.
-The vibrations can be enough to shake pictures off the walls in the apartment below you.
+That’s close to the sound of a train passing by, which hey if you live near train tracks, problem solved!
+But, since that’s not normally the case, there may be other steps you need to take.

-For the above reasons, it’s not unusual for treadmills to be banned in apartment buildings.
-Even where they’re not explicitly forbidden, you should tread carefully (get it?
-Tread?
-Like a treadm – ok.
-Just checking).
+With these considerations, it’s not unusual for treadmills to be banned in apartment buildings, or at least highly discouraged.
+Even where they’re not explicitly forbidden, you should tread carefully and see what you can do to reduce the noise and vibrations that your treadmill produce.

-You also need to consider the width of your stairs – you may not be able to get it round due to the heavy weight and size.
+You also need to consider the width of your stairs—you may not be able to get it around due to the heavy weight and size if you buy a used treadmill that is already assembled.

-Ninety-nine percent of the time, there’s no physical reason why you can’t put a treadmill upstairs – so long as you’re strong enough to get it up there in the first place.
+Ninety-nine percent of the time, there’s no physical reason why you can’t put a treadmill upstairs and use it—that is, as so long as you can get it up there in the first place.
 All but the most poorly built floors will be able to take the weight.
+Just be sure to try the solutions outlined above to help reduce the noise and vibration to keep your treadmill workouts from becoming a nuisance for others.